DLXPlugins/alerts-dlx/readme.txt

 == Upgrade Notice ==

 = 2.2.2 =
 Fixing frontend rendering on some themes, and setting max size on SVGs to prevent jumping.
+Fixing shortcode not rendering with editorial blocks.